juancarlospaco/nim-openstreetmap/README.md

 # Check the Docs for more API Calls...
 ```

-**You are Writing the Map for Real with this Lib!, double check what you are doing!.**
+**You are Writing the Map for Real with this Lib!, check what you are doing!.**

 # API